by • November 14, 2023

 With the credentials in place, just press the Save button at the bottom of the screen, and believe it or not the REST API has been generated!

-Along with the API, DreamFactory will also auto-generate an extensive set of interactive Swagger documentation.
+Along with the API, DreamFactory will also auto-generate an extensive set of interactive Swagger documentation for your API.
 You can access it by clicking on the API Docs tab located at the top of the administration interface, and then selecting the newly generated service by name.
 You’ll be presented with 44 endpoints useful for executing stored procedures, carrying out CRUD operations, querying views, and much more.
 For instance the following screenshot presents just a small subset of newly generated MySQL REST API endpoints!

 All DreamFactory-generated APIs are automatically protected by (at minimum) an API key.
 You can optionally authenticate users using basic authentication, SSO, or Directory Services (LDAP and Active Directory).
 Furthermore, you can associate each API key and/or user with a *role* which determines exactly what services the user is allowed to access.
 Not only that, you can restrict interactions to a specific database table or set of tables, a specific endpoint(s), and even restrict which HTTP methods are allowed.